retiredreplicant/milkvr-mvrl-maker/README.md

    `--videoFolder=C:\Users\userA\MyVRVideos`

- -  --mvrlFolder is the folder to place the generated mvrl files for the videos.
-The default is a folder named "mvrl" created in the folder that the tool is being run from.
+ -  --mvrlFolder is the folder the tool should place the generated mvrl files.
+The default mvrl file destination is a folder named "mvrl" created in the folder that the tool is being run from.
 For example, to override the default name and location of the mvrl folder you can use:

    `--mvrlFolder=C:\Users\userA\MyMvrlFiles`

  -  --keepExisting is an option to prevent the tool from deleting existing mvrl files before generating new ones.
-By default, the tool deletes all existing mvrl files from the mvrl folder, and generates new mvrl files for each video found.
+By default, the tool deletes all existing mvrl files from the targeted mvrl folder, and generates new mvrl files for each video found.
 If this option is used, the tool will not delete or overwrite any existing mvrl files located in the mvrl folder.
 For example, you can use this option if you are running the tool in order to add new mvrl files to an existing mvrl folder.

 ##What is mvrl-maker.ahk?
 The mvrl-maker.exe tool was generated from the AutoHotKey script mvrl-maker.ahk using AutoHotkey (https://autohotkey.com/).
 AutoHotKey must be installed to execute mvrl-maker.ahk directly.
-The AutoHotKey script is provided to allow users to modify the tool behavior if desired and generate to new executable.
+The AutoHotKey script is provided to allow users to modify the tool behavior if desired and generate a new executable.